 Method 3 – Only for advanced users!

-If you have access to your database via a console, you can directly manipulate the table via command line.
+If you have access to your database via a console, you can directly manipulate the table where your PrestaShop admin password is stored via the command line.
 Be sure that you absolutely know what you are doing!

 UPDATE ps_employee SET passwd = md5("<COOKIE_KEY><newpassword>") WHERE email = "<adminemail>";

-To save precious time and nerves in the future, I still recommend using a password manager to ease your life!
+To save precious time and nerves in the future, I still recommend using a password manager to ease your life and safely store your PrestaShop admin password!
 LastPass does the job perfectly #still #notsponsored